Trump rejects Dems' request to testify at impeachment trial

 Democrats have said a trial is necessary to provide a final measure of accountability for the attack.
 If Trump is convicted, the Senate could hold a second vote to disqualify him from seeking office again.

-In the letter, Democratic Rep. Jamie Raskin, one of the impeachment managers, asked that Trump explain why he and his lawyers have disputed key factual allegations at the center of their charge.
+In the letter to the former president and his attorneys, Democratic Rep. Jamie Raskin, one of the impeachment managers, asked that Trump explain why he and his team have disputed key factual allegations at the center of their case.
 He asked that Trump provide testimony about his conduct “either before or during the Senate impeachment trial,” and under cross-examination, as early as Monday, Feb.
 8, and not later than Thursday, Feb.
 11.

 With that argument, Raskin said, Trump had questioned critical facts in the case “notwithstanding the clear and overwhelming evidence of your constitutional offense.”
 He said Trump should be able to testify now that he is no longer president.